Blackhawks overwhelm short-handed Penguins 5-1

 Kane's sleight of hand set the tone for a lopsided 5-1 victory over the short-handed Penguins on Wednesday night.
 Panarin's 26th of the season kickstarted a four-goal first period for Chicago, which moved closer to locking up the Central Division title by winning in regulation in Pittsburgh for the first time in 20 years.

 Richard Panik, Marcus Kruger and Marian Hossa also scored during the first as the Blackhawks moved nine points clear of second-place Minnesota with five games left in the regular season.
-Tanner Nero added a breakaway goal in the third.
+Tanner Kero added a breakaway goal in the third.
 Kane finished with two assists to move past Sidney Crosby for second in the NHL scoring race.

 ''I think it's good to know we can play like that, so let's keep building,'' Kane said. ''Let's try to get this momentum going into the playoffs where we're firing on all cylinders.''